Luckshini/Python-projects/README.md

 # Python-projects
-Just a collection od uni projects
+Just a collection of uni projects